parischap/configs/README.md

 NPM error messages are misleading.
 It can for instance indicate an authentification error when the issue is that the package is marked as private in package.json.
 To publish a package for the first time, just proceed as usual by publishing a new release in GitHub (This needs no longer be done: cd to the dist folder of the package to publish and hit `npm publish --access=public`.
 If there is an authentification error, try hitting `npm adduser` first).
 Once the repo is created on npm, go to its settings and choose 'Require two-factor authentication or an automation or granular access token' for publishing access.

-# 4 - About package.json:

-Dependencies imported at the top of a monorepo and bin executables defined there are available in all sub packages.
-Only devDependencies and bin executables should be added in that manner as each package must have the list of its real dependencies.
-DevDependencies defined with 'latest' don't update to latest systematically.
-From time to time, cut the devDependencies key in package.json, run `pnpm i` to uninstall, paste the devDependencies, and run `pnpm i`.

 # 5 - About vitest:

 Creating a workspace is useful if we need to run all test files with the vitest cli from the monorepo level.
 But we run tests in each package seperately.
 So do not use this feature.
 In settings.json, add `"vitest.maximumConfigs": 15` so the vitest vscode extension can load all extensions.

-# 6 - About paths

-Posix paths are understood in all environments (including Windows).
-And configuration files (like package.json, `tsconfig.json`,...) only understand Posix paths.
-For that reason, this package works only with Posix paths.
-Only issue is when reading a directory with the `{recursive:true}` option, we get some local-system paths that we must therefore convert with the `utils.fromOsPathToPosixPath` function